 Despite efforts to promote warnings regarding the danger of using cotton swabs to clean ears, many parents and children alike continue to use them.
 However, inserting a cotton swab too far into the ear canal can perforate the eardrum.
 All parents should teach their children proper ear-cleaning techniques and practice them themselves.

 To clean an ear, use a slightly dampened cloth to wipe excess wax, dirt and debris from the exterior.
 Olive oil can soften ear wax naturally, so you can use a drop or two to loosen anything that’s hardened.
 Occasionally, wax buildup can cause impaired hearing and an unpleasant sensation of fullness in the ear.
-If gentle techniques such as using a drop or two of olive oil fail to remove the blockage, a trip to the doctor is recommended.
+If gentle techniques such as using a drop or two of olive oil fail to remove the blockage, a trip to the doctor for ear wax removal is recommended.

 2. Wear Proper Equipment When Operating Certain Devices